mathias-ammon/tessif-phd/docs/source/getting_started/introduction.rst

 *******************************
-As laid out in :ref:`Introduction_Goals` and :ref:`Models_Tessif_Purpose` :mod:`tessif` aims to provide a simple yet powerful interface for analysing energy supply systems using different models.
+As laid out in :ref:`Introduction_Goals` and :ref:`Models_Tessif_Purpose` :mod:`tessif` aims to provide a simple yet powerful interface for analysing energy supply system models using different software tools.

-Hence one of Tessif's primary use cases is to compare energy system simulation models on a given energy system to answer two major questions:
+Hence one of Tessif's primary use cases is to compare energy supply system modelling software on a given energy system to answer two major questions:

 1. Given an expansion and/or commitment problem, what could be a range of possible solutions using different approaches and underlying models?